 The other day a friend of mine asked me what I have against the mythologist Joseph Campbell.

 Every time the guy's name comes up, I swear; also, I love mythology.
 So what's your problem, my friend asked.

 That's a fair question.
 I would like to give it a fair answer.
-Let me begin by acknowledging the petty aspect of my dislike.
+Let me begin by acknowledging the personal aspect of my dislike.

-I don't disagree with everything Campbell says.
-He was interested in monomyth, and so am I. Monomyth (that’s James Joyce’s term) refers to patterns that repeat themselves in various stories all over the world, seemingly without regard to time, place or culture.
-And I’ve long believed, like Campbell, that one of the essential purposes of mythology is to answer our basic, existential questions, like who am I, where did the world come from, what does it mean and what should I do.
+I don't disagree with every last thing Campbell says.
+I've long believed, like Campbell, that one of the essential purposes of mythology is to answer our basic, existential questions, like who am I, where did the world come from, what does it mean and what should I do.

-As a postmodern college graduate with a literature degree, I'm not about to say that's an invalid way to look at it.
+As a postmodern with a literature degree, I'm not about to say that's an invalid way to look at any given story.
 It's not wrong or useless to view mythology through a psychological or psychoanalytical lens.
 Literary criticism is big enough to look at anything in any number of ways.

-What I will say is that as long as you're analyzing mythology from a psychological perspective, you're lifting it out of its genre and treating it like something it is not.
-Myths aren't allegories.
-They’re not metaphors.
+What I will say is that as long as you're analyzing mythology from a psychoanalytical perspective, you're lifting it out of its genre and treating it as something it is not.
+Myths aren't allegories; they're not metaphors.
 They're not there for us to study, pick apart and write papers on.

-In other words, the purpose of myth isn't to tell us about the human psyche.
+The purpose of myth isn't to tell us about the human psyche, in other words.
 It's to tell us about the world.